angelydy/Banking-app/README.md

 # Banking App using ReactJS

-A collaboration project with Lance Parca.
+A collaboration project with Lance Pallarca.